Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 International.
 Which means Jem was an official San Diego Comic-Con exclusive as much as four years in a

-row, up to this year which was the 30 years anniversary of the Jem brand.
-Talk about making a statement for
+row, including this year which was the 30 years anniversary of the Jem brand.

-the Jem brand after all these years.
-And with each of these releases, IT outdid the previous,
+Talk about making a statement for the Jem brand after all these years!
+And with each of these releases,

-with cool new features to showcase this great line.
+IT outdid the previous, with cool new features.
 And they really spoiled Hasbro by giving them

 high quality showpieces like none other Hasbro had ever presented at the Comic-Con before.